microsoft/MSO-Scripts/src/NetBlame/README.md

 It is based on the [Microsoft Performance Toolkit SDK](https://github.com/microsoft/microsoft-performance-toolkit-sdk)

-This product includes GeoLite2 data created by MaxMind, available from https://www.maxmind.com
+This product includes GeoLocation data created by ip-api, available at https://ip-api.com

 # Build